 The female turtle had been discovered in the city of Changsha in 2008.
 She was immediately taken to the Suzhou Shangfangshan Forest Zoo where the authorities tried to make her mate with a 100-year-old male.
 The efforts failed.
 Even though the female laid several eggs on multiple occasions, none of them hatched.

-Over the several next years, the female turtle underwent four attempts at artificial insemination.
-Before her death, she had undergone a fifth attempt.
-However, authorities have declined rumors that the procedure is what ended up killing the turtle.
+Over the next several years, the female turtle underwent four attempts at artificial insemination.
+Before her death, she underwent a fifth attempt.
+However, authorities have declined rumors that the procedure is what ended up killing it.
 Experts have collected her ovarian tissue for future research.
 With the female dead, scientists are now apprehensive about the survival of the species.

 Her male partner is still alive in the zoo.
 Two more Yangtze giant softshell turtles have been recorded to be alive in Vietnam.
 One is known to be male.
 But there is no information as to the gender of the second one.
 As such, it is difficult to determine whether the pair will reproduce.
-If the second turtle also turns out to be male, then it won’t be long before the Yangtze giant softshell turtle becomes part of history.
+If the second one also turns out to be male, then it won’t be long before these become part of ancient history.

 Yangtze giant softshell turtles

 Endemic to China and Vietnam, the Yangtze giant softshell turtle is listed as a critically endangered species in the Red List prepared by the International Union for Conservation of Nature (IUCN).
 These are the biggest freshwater turtles in the world, growing up to 100 centimeters and weighing up to 100 kilograms.

 One of the interesting facts about them is that the male is often smaller than the female.
 But even though they are usually massive in size, they prefer to remain submerged underwater, very rarely coming to the surface.
 This is one of the reasons why scientists have been unable to determine the gender of the second turtle in Vietnam.